 Why we chose a Southern Thailand road trip

-Although we were keen to explore Chiang Mai, the weather in this region looked treacherous (especially after watching news of the poor boys in the cave).
+Although we were keen to explore the North, the weather in this region looked treacherous.
 Instead we opted for ‘a little less rain’ and a Southern Thailand road trip it was!

 View and download our entire route here on Google Maps.
 It took us just over 5 weeks to complete, spending between 1 and 7 days in each location.
 The exact route shown may differ slightly from the one we took, this is because we sometimes opted to take longer coastal roads instead of the more direct option.

 Renting a motorbike or scooter?